-- Project-based businesses are usually looking for an end-to-end solution that covers the entire project cycle and serves the needs of its project services.
+- Project-based businesses are usually looking for an end-to-end solution that covers the entire project cycle and serves the needs of their project services.

 For all these reasons, Microsoft decided to develop a new application that would include every area of the project cycle, from front-end sales functionality to back-end project accounting and financials.

-How will Project Operations differ from Dynamics 365 Project Service Automation?
+How does Project Operations differ from Dynamics 365 Project Service Automation?

 Both PSA and Project Operations are end-to-end project automation tools.
-While PSA is more focused on the front office project management business, the new app will offer functionality for more personas involved in projects, including accounting and finance teams.
+While PSA is more focused on the front-office project management business, the new app offers functionality for more personas involved in projects, including accounting and finance teams.
 Putting it informally, it’s PSA with the project planning capabilities of Project for the web.

-Dynamics 365 Project Operations will bring together the best capabilities of Microsoft’s existing project management software, namely:
+Dynamics 365 Project Operations brings together the best capabilities of Microsoft’s existing project management software, namely:

 - Project Sales